kostya/benchmarks/README.md

   - They are written as the average software developer would write them, i.e.

-    - The algorithms are implemented as cited in the public sources;
+    - The algorithms are implemented as cited in public sources;
     - The libraries are used as described in the tutorials, documentation and examples;
     - Used data structures are idiomatic.